 Sugar and spice: why you've got to go to Grenada

 Groves of nutmeg and cinnamon, endless rum and seductive chocolate are the backdrop to this flavour-packed and sunny Caribbean island.
-Here’s how to make the most of it...
+As it's added to the UK's 'green list' we find out how to make the most of it.

 Why go to Grenada?